 Fall 2019 Recruitment Dates

-***Please note, times are subject to change and our website will reflect any changes.
+***Please note, times are subject to change and our social media and website will reflect any changes.
 The best way to be 100% up to date is to join our recruitment Facebook group!

 How many hours of community service will I need to complete per semester?